JTOne123/web4-agent-protocol/docs/Pillar_3_Native_Microtransactions.md

 This pillar forms the economic engine of the protocol.
 It introduces a decentralized monetization system based on smart contracts that supports various scenarios.
 This gives Publishers flexible tools to generate revenue while giving users a transparent choice in how they exchange value for services—either with funds or with their attention.

+Leveraging blockchain technology transcends traditional financial barriers.
+It is not bound by any single country's banking infrastructure or regulations, making it feasible for creators anywhere on the planet to monetize their work and receive fair compensation.
+The timing is particularly opportune as many countries are beginning to legally adopt stablecoins, providing a stable medium of exchange for these global transactions.

 ### Smart Contract-Based Infrastructure

 The entire financial logic is built on smart contracts to ensure transparency, security, and ease of integration.

-*   **Contract Factory:** A "factory" for easily creating personal smart contracts for Publishers and Advertisers.
+- **Contract Factory:** A "factory" for easily creating personal smart contracts for Publishers and Advertisers.
-*   **`Publisher Escrow Contract`:** The Publisher's personal contract for securely receiving payments.
+- **`Publisher Escrow Contract`:** The Publisher's personal contract for securely receiving payments.
-*   **`Advertiser Vault Contract`:** An Advertiser's personal vault contract holding their ad budget.
+- **`Advertiser Vault Contract`:** An Advertiser's personal vault contract holding their ad budget.
-*   **Ad Network Orchestrator:** A decentralized service that acts as a trusted intermediary, managing the ad-based monetization flow.
+- **Ad Network Orchestrator:** A decentralized service that acts as a trusted intermediary, managing the ad-based monetization flow.

 ### Model A: Direct Payment with Proof-of-Purchase